LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-sources.rst

       case datasourceTerm:
          break;
       case datasourceCloseConnection: // Connections only get closed through here
-         // Here's where you would gracefully close the connection break;
+         // Here's where to gracefully close the connection break;

 #.
 The ``datasourceNames`` action is called whenever Lasso needs to get a list